Reduced timetable EHCP — the platform drafts your challenge pack | EHCP Clarity

 What can I do if school is putting my child on a reduced timetable?

 Don't sign without question.
 Ask: is this time-limited?
 What is the plan to return to full-time?
 What additional provision will be made?
-Has the LA agreed?
+Has the local authority agreed?
 Without a clear plan and end date, refuse to sign.
-Document everything in writing and consider escalation to LA, Ofsted complaint, or LGSCO.
+Document everything in writing and consider escalation to local authority, Ofsted complaint, or LGSCO.

 What is 'off-rolling' and how does it relate to reduced timetables?